Lyubava/recommender-test/README.md

 ## How to use it

 To train clusters model run:
+if necessary (if samples data are corrupted):
 ```sh
 python3 csv_data_fix.py
 ```
-if necessary (if samples data are corrupted)

 ```sh
 python3 data_reader.py